 Hot sauce, optional for drizzling on top!

-1. Start by chopping some veggies: red pepper, green pepper, yellow onion, mushrooms, and baby spinach.
+1. Start by chopping veggies: bell peppers, yellow onion, mushrooms, and baby spinach.
 Mince garlic and crack eggs.
 I use 4 whole eggs and 4 egg whites.
 Whisk the eggs together in a large four cup measuring cup and set aside.
-(I like whisking the eggs in the measuring cup, because it makes pouring the mixture into the muffin tin easier later on.)

-2. Now, heat a non-stick pan over medium heat.
+2. Now, heat pan over medium heat.
 Once hot, add in olive oil.
-Then add in the red pepper, green pepper, yellow onion, and a pinch of salt.
+Then add in the peppers, yellow onion, and a pinch of salt.
 Sautee for about 5-7 minutes, or until the peppers are tender.
 Add in spinach and mushrooms and cook for another 2 minutes.
 In the last 30 seconds, add in minced garlic.

 3. Pour the cooked veggies into the whisked eggs.
 Stir to combine.
 Optional: add in hot sauce.